 Skip to main content

 Everything that happens without a caller happens here.
 The billing-worker is a single Node process hosting a set of BullMQ workers and repeatable jobs, all over the shared Redis.
+It wires eight workers and schedules seven repeatable scanners; the @duro/queue package defines nine queue names in total (a reconcile queue is declared but not yet wired).

 The queue topology